 “When people don’t transition properly, their animals experience big changes to the digestive system.
 These may be swings in pH, increased incidence of acidosis, and the animals potentially go off feed,” Grimes-Hall said.
 “The microbial population in the digestive system of an animal eating a high forage diet versus that of an animal eating a high concentrate diet are very different.”

 One way to keep animals healthy while transitioning them from their natural forage-based diet to a concentrated show diet is to include a daily supplement as part of their ration.
 Sure Champ®, with the Amaferm® advantage, is a line a of livestock show supplements that proactively work to assist with the challenges created by the show environment.
-Amaferm is a precision-based prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
-It is research-proven to increase water and feed intake.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 “Amaferm keeps animals on feed and keeps the digestive system happy, especially when pushing these animals to their biological limits.
 The Sure Champ line works proactively to keep animals feeling good and on feed.
 It is perfect as an everyday solution when our animals are under stress, much like a multivitamin or prebiotic for humans,” Grimes-Hall said.